libgdx/gdx-liftoff/Troubleshooting.md

 This guide is brand new, and will be added to as new solutions are found for problems.

+### First things first, make sure you're using Java 17 or newer.

+Seriously.
+Do this first.
+Many parts of a Gradle project will fail now if you are using too old of a JDK.
+You can check this version in IntelliJ IDEA under File -> Project Structure.
+If you don't have any JDKs that are version 17 or newer, go into SDKs in the sidebar, and click the `+` at the very top of the window.
+You can then download a JDK, such as `Version: 17`, `Vendor: Eclipse Temurin`, which is a solid choice.
+You can also download a GraalVM JDK if you want in this way, which enables using LWJGL3's native-image configuration much later on.
+You can have many JDKs installed if you want, of various versions.

 ### Some older docs mention Gradle tasks using a "desktop" module.

 This would include docs telling you to run a Gradle task like `desktop:run` or `desktop:dist`.